yugabyte/yugabyte-db/docs/content/latest/api/cassandra/type_int.md

 ---

 ## Synopsis
 There are several different datatypes for integers of different value ranges.
 Integers can be set, inserted, incremented, and decremented while `COUNTER` can only be incremented or decremented.
-We've extend Apache Cassandra to support increment and decrement operator for integer datatypes.
+We've extend Apache Cassandra to support increment and decrement operators for integer datatypes.

 DataType | Min | Max |
 ---------|-----|-----|